yAya-yns/Sit-up/README.md

 For the argument direction, you can choose front, side45 or side90;
 Note when specifying side45, for the purpose of accuracy, please make sure camera is at 45 angle of your front;

+# Demo
-# Try the demo vison with only ionic
+Try the demo vison with only ionic

 ![demo1](demoPic/demo1.png)